Manveer101/mychatapp/README.md

 - 🔎 Filter messages by sender/receiver
 - 📄 Pagination enabled for clean results
 - ⚙️ Admin panel for managing users/messages
+- 📩 Can Edit messages and delete
+- 📩 Can also edit deleted messages (An Amazing Feature)

 ---

 ## 🛠 Tech Stack